Patient engagement used to end with a simple reminder text. Now, it's about keeping them…

 Reduce Wait Times

 Most negative patient experiences start from long wait times in waiting areas.
 Using electronic check-ins is one way to streamline the process as soon as the patient walks in.
-Additional staff training can help make sure the right staff is available at the right time.
+Additional staff training can help make sure the right staff are available at the right time.

 Offer Personalized Patient Care